andrew2719/Organ-donation-registry/README.md

 # Organ Donation Registry DApp

+**This projects serves as a prototype, invalid requests like invalid ids, invalid confirmational executions need to be handled in the server side.
+Everything is working as intended in smartcontract like handling that invalidness.**

 An Ethereum-based decentralized application (DApp) for managing organ donations and transplants, allowing hospitals to register patients and donors, find matches based on organ requirements, approve matches, and confirm organ donation transactions.

 ## Contract address : 0x7A9453E92D95c8C89DB6C7E5a4707AdFAaF5587C